Engage and Inspire

 Your poster can be designed in any way that you wish, so long as it conforms to the physical size requirements.
 These will be communicated closer to the conference.

 During a large poster session, there is not enough time for attendees to read all of the information described in all posters.
 One strategy is for posters to provide a key insight for attendees with little time to devote to a single poster, with more detail provided to the side.
-As guidance, we will provide a template that represents this idea, in both vertical and horizontal layouts and in Adobe Illustrator and PDF file formats.
-Upon acceptance, the template will be provided.
+As guidance, here is a poster template.

 Back to Top